toitware/public/ISSUE.md

 ## Issue categories

-Look in https://github.com/toitware/public/labels for te available issue labels.
+Look in https://github.com/toitware/public/labels for the available issue labels.

 ## Create an issue